 PM: INTERPRETATION CENTER

 San Cristobal island has endemic species such as: the Mockingbird Nesomimus melanotis, lava lizard (Microlophus bivittatus), Chatham Leaf-toed Gecko (Phyllodactylus leei) and the tortoises.
 All of these species can be observed in this place, the beach is really big and it works as a nesting zone for marine tortoises.
-Between January and May it is common to find the footprints of the female tortoises that have climbed to the sand dunes to deposit their eggs!
+Between January and May, it is common to find the footprints of the female tortoises who have climbed to the sand dunes to deposit their eggs!
 This truly a worth experience to be part of.

 PM: CERRO BRUJO, SAN CRISTOBAL ISLAND

-This is the first coast where Charles Darwin walked in 1835.
-In this marvelous lava landscape where you can see seabirds like blue-footed boobies, Nazca boobies, herons, frigate birds and shore birds.
-The protected bay is very popular to observe young tortoises and for swimming.
-The pools with salty water behind the sand dunes were used for the fishers as a salt mine in order to preserve food for the local population.
+This is the first coast where Charles Darwin walked on, in 1835.
+In this marvelous lava landscape, you can watch seabirds like blue-footed boobies, Nazca boobies, herons, frigate birds and shore birds.
+The protected bay is well known for its young tortoises which like to swim around.
+The pools with salty water behind the sand dunes were used by the fishermen as a salt mine in order to preserve food for the local population.

-Among the fauna that you can observe the Chatham Mockingbird and the San Cristobal Lava Lizard, both species are endemic to the island and unique to the area.
+Among the fauna you can observe the Chatham Mockingbird and the San Cristobal Lava Lizard, both species are endemic to the island and unique to the area.

-Also you can find the island canary, the Galapagos turtles and with luck the little bird known as the Pájaro Brujo in Spanish, an endemic specie from San Cristobal Island.
-The vegetation covers all the route where you can find species like the candelabrum cactus and carob trees.
+Furthermore, you will see the Galapagos turtles and with luck, the little bird known as the Pájaro Brujo in Spanish, an endemic species in San Cristobal Island.
+The vegetation covers all the route, where you can find species like the candelabrum cactus and carob trees.

-AM: BAHÍA GARDNER
+AM: GARDNER BAY

 PM: SUAREZ POINT

 This area is great for spotting blue-footed boobies, albatrosses and Nazca boobies.
-A beautiful site on the ocean front, the large waved albatrosses use the cliff as a launching pad.
+A beautiful site on the oceanfront, the large waved albatrosses use the cliff as a launching pad.
 The famous attraction is the magnificent blowhole, spurting water high into the air at least from 50 to 75 meters high.
 This site presents wonderful photograph opportunities.

 AM: CORMORANT POINT

 There are various species of shorebirds to observe besides flamingos; the most frequent are common stilts, white-checked pintail ducks, and other migratory birds.
 It is very interesting to see the two distinct beaches: “The Green Beach” (due to its high percentage of olivine crystals in the sand) and the “Flour Sand Beach” which is made up of coral.

-PM: POST OFFICE BAY & BARONESS LOOKOUT
+PM: POST OFFICE BAY